 I could write a hundred pages worth of answers; the truth is it wouldn’t say completely what I wanted.
 The truth is no matter where and what, no matter how much I write, it will never be enough.
 The world is a rabid excess.
 And we are lucky not to be consumed.

-Writer is where I’ll share a sample of my words: links to online publications, awards, and honors.
+Writer is where I’ll share various work: links to online publications, both prose and poetry, plus everything between.
 I’ve gathered them in packages, like gifts, the only way to return all that has been given.